 What are the requirements of the program?

 Students are required to commit to PROPS for two quarters, Winter and Spring.
-In addition to conducting research for 8 - 10 hours a week, students are also required to attend weekly seminars on Wednesdays from 9:00 - 10:30.
-Other assignments are required as well and are detailed in the syllabus.
+In addition to conducting research in a Psychology laboratory for 10 hours a week, students are also required to attend weekly seminars on Wednesdays from 9:00am-10:30am.
+A research poster, verbal presentation, and a final research paper on the student's research project are all required.
+Other assignments are required as well and will be detailed in the syllabus.
 Please note that funding is contingent on completion of all requirements for the program, including seminar attendance.

 Will there be opportunities to present my research?